Richiefinegan11/rickAndMortyFans/README.md

   * The main image used in the background was taken from [HD Wallpaper](https://www.hdwallpaper.nu/rick-and-morty-wallpapers/)

 ### Acknowledgements

+Jonathan Munz (Code Institute Mentor) - For his advice, helpful feedback and reassurance towards the end of this project, as always.

+The Code Institute Slack Community - which was so helpful, especially for this project.
+Viewing other students projects helped me alot with my own.

+My friends and family, especially Aaron Mcdonnell & Ian P Brady for their very helpful feedback for this site.

 ### Disclaimer
 The content of this Website is for educational purposes only